-- Carey was acting on an execution only basis and hadn't provided any advice. - The stockbroker as part of the advisory stockbroking account would build the portfolio to match Mr S' risk profile, the advice doesn't consider his personal financial situation as a whole but only to the portfolio and Mr S should take independent advice from
+- Carey was acting on an execution only basis and hadn't provided any advice. - The stockbroker as part of the advisory stockbroking account would build the portfolio to match Ms T's risk profile, the advice doesn't consider her personal financial situation as a whole but only to the portfolio and Ms T should take independent advice from time to time on the whole of her circumstances. - Ms T understood investment values can fall as well as rise and her entire investment may be lost. - Should the investment be subject to a tax charge within the scheme these will be paid directly from Ms T's fund or by her.

-- time to time on the whole of his circumstances. - Mr S understood investment values can fall as well as rise and his entire investment may be lost. - Should the investment be subject to a tax charge within the scheme these will be paid directly from Mr S' fund or by him. - Mr S hadn't been offered any form of inducement for opening the Firm D account. - He indemnified Carey against any and all liability arising from the investments.
+- Ms T hadn't been offered any form of inducement for opening the Firm D account. - She indemnified Carey against any and all liability arising from the investments.